Concern over rise in Covid-19 cases in Louth, Donegal and Waterford

 “Every individual action we take to interrupt the transmission of this disease keeps ourselves and our families safe,” he said.

-Prof Philip Nolan, chair of the epidemiological modelling advisory group of the National Public Health Emergency Team (NPHET), said the restrictions were necessary to protect the most vulnerable people in communities.
+Prof Nolan tweeted on Sunday that the restrictions were necessary to protect the most vulnerable people in communities.

-“High levels of virus in the community increase the risk for older and other vulnerable people,” he tweeted on Sunday.